Supporter stories /

 Richard's story

-Richard was diagnosed with an astrocytoma in 2017
+Richard was diagnosed with an astrocytoma in 2017.

 Richard, pictured here with wife Sue, was diagnosed with an inoperable brain tumour in 2017

 Richard was diagnosed with a grade 2 'diffuse' astrocytoma in 2017, at the age of 35.
-Following treatment, his tumour has stopped growing and his condition is stable.
-But the expectation is that it will start growing again.

 "I support Brain Research UK because, whilst there is no cure for me, research can help someone else in the future - and I want to be part of that."

-Our research in brain tumours
+Funding vital research in brain tumours

+More than 12,000 people face the devastating diagnosis of a brain tumour every year in the UK.
 With more than 130 different types of brain tumour, which may all present with different types of symptoms, they are difficult to diagnose and exceptionally difficult to treat.

 Yet research into brain tumours is underfunded relative to research into many other cancers.
 This is reflected in the lack of progress in treating these tumours and the continued poor prognosis for patients.
+This is why we are focusing our research funding on brain tumours as one of our three priority research areas.

 Find out more